 FREE Online Rhyming Dictionary

-My daughter loves using this online tool when writing poetry.
+Online tool to use when writing poetry.
 Just put any word in the form and specify whether you want results with end rhymes, first syllable rhymes, last syllable rhymes, beginning rhymes, or double rhymes.
-Your child is sure to find a word to use in their poetry or limerick from the results
+Your child is sure to find a word to use in their poetry or limerick from the results.

 Modern American Poetry